Learning Password Best Practices Through In-Task Instruction: Introduction

 Users frequently encounter privacy- and security-critical decisions without clear guidance about how to make safe choices.
 Interfaces commonly present these actions as simple form fields, offering only minimal cues about what constitutes a good input or why it matters.

-We propose \textbf{pedagogical friction}---a design strategy that addresses this lack of support by introducing brief instructional moments at key decision points.
-Rather than separating guidance from action through external training or retrospective warnings, pedagogical friction delivers explanations at the precise moment users are able to incorporate feedback~\cite{DBLP:journals/ubiquity/Fogg02,DBLP:conf/persuasive/Fogg09a}.
-The aim is both to inform behavior in the moment and to help users build mental models that support better choices in the future~\cite{michie2011behaviour,petty2012communication}.
-We pilot this framework in the context of password generation.
+We propose \textbf{pedagogical friction}---our design framework for inserting brief instructional moments at the point of action.
+The framework is informed by prior work on persuasive technology, microlearning, and friction in design.
+Rather than separating guidance from behavior through training or retrospective warnings, pedagogical friction delivers explanations when users can immediately act on them~\cite{DBLP:journals/ubiquity/Fogg02,DBLP:conf/persuasive/Fogg09a}.
+We study this idea in the context of password creation.

 Passwords offer an ideal testbed for several reasons.
 First, password strength admits objective measurement through adversarial guessing models~\cite{DBLP:conf/uss/MelicherUSKBCC16,DBLP:conf/ccs/MazurekKVBCCKSU13}, providing clear ground truth for evaluating interventions.
 Second, passwords are ubiquitous.
 The task requires no specialized domain knowledge, enabling engagement with general populations.
 Yet there is a sizable gap between lay and expert knowledge about password security~\cite{frischmann2023common}.
-Third, despite decades of research attention and policy guidance, people continue to create predictable passwords, recycle credentials across accounts, and fall back on patterns tied to personal information~\cite{saleem2020sok,moh2024understanding,oesch2022basically}.
+Third, despite decades of research attention and policy guidance, people continue to create predictable passwords, recycle credentials across accounts, and fall back on patterns tied to personal information~\cite{DBLP:conf/soups/UrNBSSBCC15,moh2024understanding,DBLP:conf/soups/ZhangPBC19}.
 These behaviors leave accounts vulnerable to credential stuffing, brute-force attacks, and phishing~\cite{wang2020detecting,simon2025response}.

 Because many accounts contain sensitive personal information~\cite{mayer2023awareness,kocabas2021understanding}, weak or reused passwords have direct privacy consequences.
 Compromise can enable undetected account access and modification~\cite{sahin2025you}.
 Even when services use strong protections, those protections still rely on passwords that are hard to guess or reuse~\cite{blessing2025sok,wei2025trying}.
 In this sense, we view pedagogical friction as a human-centered privacy intervention at the moment users create their passwords.